Tsimwi/Teaching-HEIGVD-AMT-2019-Project-One/doc/TESTING_STRATEGY.md

 ### Part 3.
 Testing strategy

-We had to set up several ways to test our different components, such as DAO, models and servlets.
-To do this we used severals tool as Mockito, Arquillian and JUnit.
+We had to set up several ways to test our components, such as DAO, models and servlets.
+To do so, we used tools like Mockito, Arquillian and JUnit.

-#### Mockito tests
+#### 3.1 Mockito tests

-We used Mockito to test servlets.
-The main part of servlet testing to to be sure that we reach the point that we want with behaviors that we defined.
-For this, we need to mock all objects that we will need, as `request` or `RequestDispatcher` for example.
+Mockito is used to test servlets.
+The main part of servlet testing is to be sure that we reach the point that we wanted with the behaviors we defined.
+For this, we need to mock all needed objects, for example `request` or `RequestDispatcher`.

 ![mockito_variables](./img/mockito_variables.png)

-In this project we tested almost all servlet with all case.
-For example for login page we tested that if username is missing we have the corresponding message in the request.
+In this project, we tested almost all servlet with all cases.
+For example, the login page must send a specific error in case the user name is missing.

 ![mockito_test](./img/mockito_test.png)

-We can see that we define the return values of each object, when `request.getParameter("username")` is called we want that the return value is empty and then we verify that `request.setAttribut("error", errors)` has been called at least on time.
+We can see that the return value of each object is defined.
+When `request.getParameter("username")` is called, we want the return value to be empty.
+Then, we verify that `request.setAttribut("error", errors)` has been called at least one time.

-So for summary Mockito tests is a part where we defined behaviors and then test that we reach the right destination.
+#### 3.2 Arquillian tests

-#### Arquillian tests
+Arquillian is used to test objects managed by the application server.
+It will package our tests, send them to the server and execute them.

-Arquillian is used to test object that is normally managed by the application server.
-Arquillian will package our tests, send them on the application server and execute them.
-To do thet we will need that the application server and the database containers are up and ready.
-We need to import the ssl certificate of the application server in our JDK keystore so that Arquillian is able to upload tests.
+First, the application server and the database containers must be up and ready.
+Then, Payara's self-signed certificate has to be added to the JDK keystore in order to make Arquillian upload the tests (this has to be done once).

 ![arquillian_test](./img/arquillian_test.png)

-We can see that with  Arquillian we use the EJB as usually.
-We can set the transactionMode to `ROLLBACK` or`COMMIT`.
+Here is a simple test where a character should be created on the database.
+Arquillian uses the EJB as we do it in the main part of the application.
+Note that the `TransactionMode` is set to `ROLLBACK`, meaning that the state of the database is reverted after the test.
+Another option would be to`COMMIT` the changes.

-#### JUnit tests
+#### 3.3 JUnit tests

-We used JUnit to make tests on the models tier.
+We used JUnit to make tests on the model tier.

 ![junit_test](./img/junit_test.png)

-The tests are creating object and test that values match with assertion test.
+These are simple unit tests, checking if objects and method calls fulfill our assertions.